Four shark attacks in two days. Why Australia’s beaches are so dangerous this year

 Bull sharks have the unique ability to live in both fresh and marine water.
 When heavy rain flushes food from the estuaries into the ocean, they tend to follow it, and feed by bite as the water quality makes it almost impossible to see.

-At least one bull shark was hidden in the muddy water below rocks in Vaucluse, where a 12-year-old boy and his friends were jumping into the waters of Sydney Harbour on Sunday.
+At least one bull shark was hidden in the muddy water below rocks in Vaucluse, where a 12-year-old boy and his friends were jumping into the waters of Sydney Harbour last Sunday.
+Six days later police confirmed he had died in hospital.

 The boy was the first of four people attacked in separate incidents, and experts say until the water clears and the bull sharks move away, they may not be the last.